 The coverage of health services occupations has been extended to provide sufficient detail to allow ISCO-08 to be used as the basis for the international reporting of data on the health workforce to the World Health Organization (WHO).
 The changes also seek to address problems of comparability between countries caused by difficulties in distinguishing between certain occupational groups, particularly in nursing.

 To improve the visibility of statistics on the health workforce, new sub-major groups for health occupations have been created in Major Groups 2 and 3.
-The structure of the new Sub-major Groups, 22: Health Professionals and 32: Health Associate Professionals, is presented below:
+The structure of the new Sub-major Groups 22: Health Professionals and 32: Health Associate Professionals is presented below:

 22 Health Professionals